 Have our Universities become indistinguishable to potential students in terms of the brands that are presented to them?

-To get some sense of this I reviewed twenty different Australian-based University websites, with the aim of understanding just how different the marketing messages were across a good sized sample.
+To get some sense of this, with some help from YEAH Local, I reviewed twenty different Australian-based University websites, with the aim of understanding just how different the marketing messages were across a good sized sample.
 I did this by extracting the text from three separate web pages within each University’s website, namely:

 - The ‘About us’ page (or equivalent, giving a general overview of the University);